Skip to content

 Challengeable by: Auditor

-Apply AML transaction-monitoring rules Does the payment trigger a structuring pattern, unusual-volume threshold, or high-risk corridor flag under BSA + UK MLR 2017 + EU AML rules?
+Apply AML transaction-monitoring rules Does the payment trigger a structuring pattern, unusual-volume threshold or high-risk corridor flag under the BSA and the equivalent UK and EU AML rules?
 Rules Engine Auditor

 Decision Record